kunj-pandya/javascript-questions-and-concepts/Interview-Questions/questions-and-answers.md

 ```

-## Q : What is the difference between == and === operators?
-A :
-- JavaScript provides two types of equality operators:

-- Loose equality (==, !=): Performs type conversion if the types differ, comparing values after converting them to a common type.
-- Strict equality (===, !==): Compares both value and type, without any type conversion.

 ### Strict Equality (===)

 - Two strings are strictly equal if they have exactly the same sequence of characters and length.